spring 2022 student teaching sign-up is now closed!

 In a limited number of instances, the University will make requests of educational entities to secure placements outside of Lancaster, Lebanon, and York Counties.
 There is no guarantee that by requesting such a placement, the Department of Field Services will be able to accommodate the request.
 Requests for out-of-county placements that cannot be secured within a reasonable interval of time will result in the Teacher Candidate being placed within an MU-affiliated district.
 While the Department of Field Services will work to accommodate out-of-county placements, Teacher Candidates may experience greater driving distances should the initial request be denied.

-Teacher Candidates must report to the placement assignment provided by the Department of Field Services.
+- Teacher Candidates must report to the assigned placement provided by the Department of Field Services.
 Teacher Candidates are assigned to cooperating teachers, not schools or school districts.
 Teacher Candidates must immediately update the Department of Field Services should an individual within the educational entity change the placement.